-The gravamen of CLF's RCRA claim is that Defendants are liable because of a failure to act.
-CLF now backpedals from its AC and strains to turn its allegations of inaction into acts and saleable products into waste in an effort to salvage its RCRA imminent and substantial endangerment claim.
-CLF's argues that "failing to act" is a "process" and by allegedly failing to
+The core of CLF's RCRA claim is that Defendants are liable because of a failure to act.
+CLF now strains to turn its allegations of inaction into acts and saleable products into waste in an effort to salvage its RCRA imminent and substantial endangerment claim.
+CLF argues that "failing to act" is a "process" and by allegedly failing to act Defendants are somehow "generating" waste.
+CLF also argues the petroleum and other products sold at the Terminal are within the scope of this waste statute.
+Both arguments lack any legal basis and border on nonsensical.

-Significantly, CLF's opposition cites to no allegations in the AC identifying any Defendant's "handling, storage, treatment, transportation, or disposal" of "waste" that it alleges is causing an "imminent and substantial endangerment."
-There are no such allegations in the AC.
+Significantly, CLF's opposition cites to no allegations in the TAC identifying any Defendant's "handling, storage, treatment, transportation, or disposal" of "waste" that it alleges is causing an "imminent and substantial endangerment."
+There are no such allegations in the TAC.
 These allegations are absent from CLF's complaint because CLF is fundamentally not alleging a RCRA claim.
 It is alleging a "failure to adapt" that is fundamentally at odds with RCRA's statutory focus on affirmative waste management activities.
 Accordingly, the Court should dismiss CLF's RCRA claim.